collocations.org

 PHRASES

-the inherent conflict between the demands of farmers and wishes of environmentalists
+the inherent conflict between what farmers and environmentalists want

 the key to successful conflict management